DougStrueby/BTMA431_MoneyPuck/README.md

 ## BTMA431 Final Group Project - MoneyPuck

-Group Members: Isaac Lutzko, Nolan Ruzicki, Karl Specht, Doug Strueby
+Group Members: Doug Strueby, Isaac Lutzko, Nolan Ruzicki, Karl Specht

 General Description: Conducted a study on and investigated NHL player and team data.
 Using R, this data was collected via web scraping, visualized with R packages, and analyzed via decision analysis and other statistical methods.